jamesrochabrun/SwiftOpenAI/README.md

 1. Open your Swift project in Xcode.
 2. Go to `File` ->  `Add Package Dependency`.
 3. In the search bar, enter [this URL](https://github.com/jamesrochabrun/SwiftOpenAI).
-4. Choose the version you'd like to install.
+4. Choose the version you'd like to install (see the note below).
 5. Click `Add Package`.

+Note: Xcode has a quirk where it defaults an SPM package's upper limit to 2.0.0.
+This package is beyond that limit, so you should not accept the defaults that Xcode proposes.
+Instead, enter the lower bound of the [release version](https://github.com/jamesrochabrun/SwiftOpenAI/releases) that you'd like to support, and then tab out of the input box for Xcode to adjust the upper bound.
+Alternatively, you may select `branch` -> `main` to stay on the bleeding edge.

 ## Usage